 Applications for employment by disabled persons are given full and fair consideration.
 In the event of employees becoming disabled, every effort is made to retrain them in order that their employment with the Company may continue.

-YouGov is a committed member of the UK government’s Disability Confident scheme which aims to challenge attitudes towards disability, increase understanding of disability, remove barriers in the workplace and ensure that disable people have the opportunities to fulfil their potential and realise their aspirations.
+YouGov is a committed member of the UK government’s Disability Confident scheme which aims to challenge attitudes towards disability, increase understanding of disability, remove barriers in the workplace and ensure that disabled people have the opportunities to fulfil their potential and realise their aspirations.

 YouGov is a Global Diversity Champion with Stonewall, the leading employers’ programme in Britain for ensuring LGBT staff are accepted without exception in the workplace.